nateUX/nates-color-tool/README.md

 # Parametric Color Generator
 Creates scales from a base color value and increment value.
+Checks contrast of two colors based on [W3C standards](https://www.w3.org/TR/WCAG20-TECHS/G18.html).

 This little app (built on Electron) was inspired by a blog post from UXPin CEO, Marcin Treder regarding defining a more structured color palette for their product.
 That post can be read here [One Color Palette to Rule them All](https://medium.com/@marcintreder/design-system-sprint-2-one-color-palette-to-rule-them-all-d0114ed1f659).

 In that post he mentions a quick tool he built, with Electron, for a simple task of generating colors based on a base value and an increment.
 Seemed simple enough, so I gave it a shot as well.
-This bit repo is a product of that effort.
+This repo is a product of that effort.

 ## To Use